sahariardev/Quiz-App-JAVA-Swing-/README.md

 # Quiz-App-JAVA-Swing
- This is a online quiz app in java and java swing.
+ This is a online quiz app developed in java and java swing.
 ## Developed by
 ### Sahariar Alam Khandoker
 ### Sabbir Anwar